[Moderate revision–posted 12/11/20 (replaces 6/23/20 edition)]

 (2) The Search Committee Chairperson shall then submit a position description and job announcement to the Texas Tech Careers website for review and approval by the Office of the VPDEI or VPDEI designee.
 The VPDEI or VPDEI designee will respond to these submissions within two (2) working days in order to facilitate the short timelines necessary for the hiring process.

-In order for a job announcement to be approved by the VPDEI or VPDEI designee, language regarding obligations to (a) seek outside research funding and (b) provide service to the department, TTU, and the community must be included.
-For open faculty positions in the College of Visual and Performing Arts, the following research funding language is acceptable: "Pursuit of external grants in support of research or creative activity, when appropriate and available in the faculty member's field, is encouraged."
+For a job announcement to be approved by the VPDEI or VPDEI designee, language appropriate to the position with respect to obligations in teaching, research, seeking outside research funding, and providing service to the department, TTU, and the community should be included.
 Further, the proposed announcement must contain a statement that TTU is an EEO and Affirmative Action employer.
 The following EEO/AA language is required:

 In accordance with the university's strategic priority to "educate and empower a diverse student body, either or both of the following phrases are recommended to be included in a job announcement: under "Qualifications," "A demonstrated and ongoing commitment to serving diverse populations," or, under "Preferences," "Experience working with diverse student populations and first-generation students is highly desirable."

-(4) Except as authorized in writing by the VPDEI, a job announcement must be posted electronically to the Texas Tech Careers website and another national outlet (e.g., website, magazine, newspaper) for a period of at least four (4) weeks before a Faculty Search can be submitted for certification under OP 32.16 Section 2.c.(1).
+(5) Except as authorized in writing by the VPDEI, a job announcement must be posted electronically to the Texas Tech Careers website and another national outlet (e.g., website, magazine, newspaper) for a period of at least four (4) weeks before a Faculty Search can be submitted for certification under OP 32.16, section 2.c.(1).

-(5) The Search Committee should be comprised of at least three faculty members, at least one of whom should be female and at least one of whom should be an underrepresented minority as defined by Section 1.e.(2) of this policy.
+(6) The Search Committee should be comprised of at least three faculty members, at least one of whom should be female and at least one of whom should be an underrepresented minority as defined by section 1.e.(2) of this policy.
 Should the suggested personnel not be available, a Committee may choose to invite faculty from other related departments/colleges to participate on the Committee.

 b.
 Use of External Search Firm